Sharp threshold for percolation on expanders: Thresholds of giant components are bounded away from zero and one

+Now, there are at most $2^r=2^{\delta n/R}$ ways to choose $A$ and $B$.
+Thus, the probability that there is a way to split the components into two parts~$A$ and~$B$, each containing at least $\delta n/6$ vertices, with no path of $G(\eps)$ connecting the two parts is at most

-{\it Proof of (\ref{eq:ABSlemme22bis})}.
-In a graph of maximum degree less than $d$, the number of connected subsets of vertices (i.e., whose induced subgraph is connected) of size $r$ containing some given vertex is at most $(de)^r$.
-Thus, the total number of connected subsets of size $r$ in $V_n$ is at most $|V_n|(de)^r/r$.
-Now, using the expanding property, for any subset $U$ of size $r$, the probability that all edges in $E(U,U^c)$ are absent is at most $(1-p)^{br}$ if $r\leq |V_n|/2$ and at most $(1-p)^{b(|V_n|-r)}$ if $r> |V_n|/2$.
-Thus, the probability that there is a connected component of size in $[c_1|V_n|,c_2|V_n|[$ is at most
+as soon as $R$ is larger than $24\log2/(b\eps^{6d/(b\delta)})$.
+This finishes the proof of the claim, and thus the one of (\ref{eq:ABSprop31bis}). \textsc{Proof of (\ref{eq:ABSlemme22bis})}.\quad It is well known [see \citet{FlajoletSedgewick09}, Example~I.14, page 68] that an infinite $d$-regular rooted tree contains precisely $\frac{1}{(d-1)r+1}{r\choose dr}$ rooted subtrees of size r.
+This number is at most $(de)^r$.
+To a~graph $G$ of maximum degree less than $d$ and a vertex $v$ of that graph, one may associate a subtree of the infinite $d$-regular tree rooted at $v$ by considering the self-avoiding paths issued from $v$ in $G$.
+Through this correspondence, any connected component of size $r$ of $G$ containing $v$ is mapped to a different subtree of size $r$ (through the choice of a spanning tree of the component in~$G$).
+Thus, the total number of connected subsets of size~$r$ in~$V_n$ is at most $n(de)^r/r$.
+Now, using the expanding property, for any subset $U$ of size $r$, the probability that all edges in $E(U,U^c)$ are absent is at most $(1-p)^{br}$ if $r\leq n/2$ and at most $(1-p)^{b(n-r)}$ if $r> n/2$.
+Thus, the probability that there is a connected component of size in $[c_1n,c_2n[$ is at most

 provided that